PeterJBurke/esp32-c3-remote-id/README.md

+Do not use, it is broken since ESP Dev upgraded, the sxjack code does not work anymore.
+I will delete this repo.

 # ESP32-C3 Remote ID (OpenDroneID) Project

 This project implements Remote ID (RID) broadcasting on an ESP32-C3 Mini 1 development board, compliant with ASTM F3411-19 standard for drone identification.